 Cuomo has been pushing to close the Indian Point facility for several years, arguing it is not possible to safely operate a reactor so close to the nation’s largest metropolitan area.
 Some 20 million residents live within 50 miles of the plant.

 Posted by GPD on February 6, 2016, With 1630 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.